Colombian rock: Metal Medallo and ultra metal

-This musical scene was characterized by gathering several genres of metal music such as Death Metal, Thrash Metal, Black Metal, and so on; the most representatives bands of this world-class scene were Parabellum, Masacre and Reencarnacion, among others.
+This musical scene was characterized by gathering several genres of metal music such as death metal, thrash metal, black metal, and so on; the most representatives bands of this world-class scene were Parabellum, Masacre and Reencarnacion, among others.
 This metal scene was widely known in this decade in Europe, particularly in Sweden, Norway, Finland and Germany, even Parabellum and Reencarnacion influenced the Early Norwegian black metal scene, moreover was and is broadly known in Japan and North America.
 Nowadays, this Colombian scene is respected in several countries particularly in underground and old school scenes.

-Colombian Indie & Alternative Rock
+Colombian indie and alternative rock

 Since 2005, Colombia has seen a growth of new punk rock, pop punk, and alternative rock bands.
-Despite the problems of gaining radio play, bands like Blunt, Tres De Corazon, The Mills, The Hall Effect, Don Tetto, Area 12, Donna Joe Radio, Cygnus, Zarco, Stayway, The Radio Flyer, the Ghetto Muppets, Proper Strangers (based in UK) are starting to become more popular.
+Despite the problems of gaining radio play, bands like Blunt, Tres De Corazon, The Mills, The Hall Effect, Don Tetto, Area 12, Donna Joe Radio, Cygnus, Zarco, Stayway, The Radio Flyer, the Ghetto Muppets, Proper Strangers (based in the United Kingdom) are starting to become more popular.

-Internationally, artists such as The Monas and Locos por Juana (Based in Miami) recently nominated to a Grammy award, and Intrudia (based in Texas) have gained notoriety and represent the Colombian Rock in USA.
+Internationally, artists such as The Monas and Locos por Juana (based in Miami) recently nominated to a Grammy award, and Intrudia (based in Texas) have gained notoriety and represent the Colombian Rock in the United States.